What to do About Lost/Stolen Permits (for Departments, Vendors & Contractors)

-- If your permit is not recovered, you will be responsible for the following:
+- If the permit is not recovered, your department or company will be responsible for the following:

-- The full value of your original permit
+- The full value of the original permit

 - Plus, a replacement fee of $35 or 15% of the residual value of the lost or stolen permit, whichever is greater.

-- Note: The fee will be waived if you provide a copy of the police report for your stolen permit.
+- Note: The fee will be waived if you provide a copy of the police report for a stolen permit.

 For your use only

-Your parking permit remains the property of Stanford University.
-Selling or transferring your permit to someone else is a violation of the university’s policy that could result in disciplinary action.
+The parking permit remains the property of Stanford University.
+Selling or transferring the permit to someone else is a violation of the university’s policy that could result in disciplinary action.